neuroinformatics-unit/gsoc/GSoC-2025/movement: support for Kalman filters (Angkul).md

     For me, GSoC is more than just a program—it's a chance to learn, grow, and be part of something bigger.
 As a first-time participant, I am very excited to work closely with mentors, gain new skills, and grow as a developer.
     Beyond just coding, I see GSoC as a chance to develop problem-solving skills, collaborate in a structured development environment, and make meaningful contributions to open source.
-    Most of all, I can’t wait to make meaningful contributions, learn from others, and give back to the community that has taught me so much.
+    Most of all, I can’t wait to make meaningful contributions in the research with the help of movement, learn from others, and give back to the community that has taught me so much.
 This is going to be an incredible journey!

 - **Are you also applying to projects with other organisations in GSoC 2025?**